tuftsceeo/IoT/README.md

     Username: robot
     Password: maker

-  Or in other words, type 'ssh robot@yourRobot'sIP' and when prompted for a password, type maker, then press the Enter key.
+  Or in other words, open a termina window, type 'ssh robot@yourRobot'sIP' and when prompted for a password, type 'maker', then press the Enter key.
+Your password will likely not show up on your terminal screen for security reasons but it is still there if you've typed it.

   To update type in the following line in your terminal:
   - sudo apt-get update